-Tyler County is a mostly rural area that has seen abrupt changes in the past 10 years with the growth of oil and gas production.
+Tyler County is a mostly rural area that has seen abrupt changes over the past several years with the growth of oil and gas production.
 Along with production and minerals, real estate and personal property are appraised in the state of West Virginia per regulations guided by WV State Code.
 The Reappraisal Act was passed in 1991, mandating properties be visited every 3 years for assessing purposes.

 We hope that the information provided on this website will help you with any questions you may have on how property is fairly and equitably assessed in Tyler County.

 Please feel free to contact our office if you have any questions and we will do our best to answer those questions.